ShomaJPN/SoftwareUpdates/README.md

 ## Install and Run
 Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set execute permissions.
-Make or change launchd's command plist file according to your environment , then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
+Make or change launchd's command plist file, then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
 At the first run, confirmation dialog (xxx would like to control "System Events"...) is appeared.
 Please allow it (in the case of Mojave )
 ![TCC_fig](https://user-images.githubusercontent.com/49780970/57506250-3cfaac00-7336-11e9-9cc7-019c04ea0f3c.jpg)